 We found that parts of five of the 16 Ymf genes show homology to standard mitochondrial proteins, especially ribosomal proteins.
-As ciliates are evolutionarily distant from most model organisms in the eukaryotic tree, it is possible that some Ymf genes are ribosomal subunits or genes belonging to the NADH complex and are simply not identifiable because of extreme divergence.
-Similar findings have been reported for other protozoan mitochondrial genomes in the past (e.g. de Graaf, et al. 2009; Pombert, et al. 2013; Burger, et al. 2016; Skippington, et al. 2017) (Shao, et al. 2006; McFadden, et al. 2010; Kayal, et al. 2012; Milani, et al. 2013)that have diverged substantially from the most well-studied mammalian mitochondrial genomes.
+As ciliates are evolutionarily distant from most model organisms in the eukaryotic tree, it is possible that some Ymf genes are ribosomal subunits or genes belonging to the NADH complex and are simply not identifiable because of being highly diverged.
+Similar findings have been reported for other protozoan mitochondrial genomes in the past (e.g. de Graaf, et al. 2009; Pombert, et al. 2013; Burger, et al. 2016; Skippington, et al. 2017) as well as some non-protist species like bivalve molluscs, cnidarians etc. (Shao, et al. 2006; McFadden, et al. 2010; Kayal, et al. 2012; Milani, et al. 2013), that have diverged substantially from the most well-studied mammalian mitochondrial genomes.
 In some species, RNA editing (including insertions and deletions) can be substantial (Gray 2003), which can mask the proteins encoded from identification from genomic sequence data.
 We however found no evidence of RNA editing, consistent with a previous report in P. tetraurelia mitochondria (Orr, et al. 1997), thus it is unlikely to account for the observed divergence.
 An interesting possibility is that most of the Ymf genes are either part of or interact with the ATP synthase complex.
 In Tetrahymena thermophila, the ATP synthase has been reported to form an unusual structure possessing completely novel subunits whose orthologs are not identifiable in other organisms, some of which are Ymf genes (Balabaskaran Nina, et al. 2010).
 It is therefore possible that ciliates possess structurally unique proteins that perform relatively conventional functions in the mitochondria, but are difficult to identify based on other known sequences.
 Although the origin of these genes is unclear, it is intriguing that a set of such fast evolving genes is preserved across highly diverged species.

 Change in mutation spectrum and nucleotide composition

-We used a combination of previous mutation-accumulation studies and our population-genomic data to determine that the change in nucleotide composition of P. aurelia mitochondrial genomes toward higher GC is most likely the result of changes in mutational biases.
+We used a combination of previous mutation-accumulation studies and our population-genomics data to determine that the change in nucleotide composition of P. aurelia mitochondrial genomes toward higher GC is most likely the result of changes in mutational biases.
 Unfortunately, due to our modest sample sizes, some of the SNPs observed as singletons in our data may in fact be fairly common in the population at large.
 Our estimates of mutation spectra might thus be biased by selection.
 Mutation-accumulation lines in P. caudatum would help further disentangle these forces.
 Because ciliates have very low mutation rates, their mutation-accumulation study requires a large number of generations to produce only a handful of mutations, making it very difficult to obtain precise estimates of the mutation spectrum.
 The most feasible strategy to more precisely estimate these spectra in Paramecium would thus be to acquire larger population samples in order to observe lower-frequency variants.
 We also note that although an alternative explanation for higher GC content in the P. aurelia species could be biased gene conversion, we found no evidence of mitochondrial recombination (including non-crossovers) in the P. aurelia species.